New Hire – Reserve Committee

 - Any AFA-CWA committee appointed by the LEC and empowered to conduct discussions with management on behalf of the flight attendants must first meet with the LEC officers prior to forming any agreement to gain the direction of the LEC.

-Why Would I Contact the New Hire and Mentor Committee?
+Why Would I Contact the New Hire – Reserve Committee?

 If you are new to Compass or new to the airline industry, you will discover the flight attendant career is unique.
 You will spend much of your time being independent, away from the eye of a supervisor.
 Such freedom can create some challenges.